cypress-io/github-action/README.md

 > [GitHub Action](https://help.github.com/en/actions) for running [Cypress](https://www.cypress.io) end-to-end tests.
 Includes NPM installation, custom caching and lots of configuration options.

-## Important

-We are getting reports that Cypress has suddenly started crashing when running on `ubuntu-latest` OS.
-Seems, GH Actions have switched from 16.04 to 18.04 overnight, and are having a [xvfb issue](https://github.com/cypress-io/cypress/pull/6199).
-Please work around this problem by using `runs-on: ubuntu-16.04` image or upgrading to [Cypress v3.8.3](https://github.com/cypress-io/cypress/releases/tag/v3.8.3) where we explicitly set XVFB arguments.

-We recommend using the action with `on: [push]` instead of `on: [pull_request]` to get the most accurate information related to the commit on the dashboard.

 ## Examples

 ### Basic